sanjidrahman/image_autoannotation_backend/README.md

 2. When "Not Authorized" message is shown, ensure authorization by adding the following header in testing tools like Postman: `Authorization: Bearer <your jwt token>`

 ## Contact
-If you encounter any issues or have any questions, please feel free to contact us at [sanjidrahman650@gmail.com](mailto:sanjidrahman650@gmail.com).
+If you encounter any issues or have any questions, please feel free to contact at [sanjidrahman650@gmail.com](mailto:sanjidrahman650@gmail.com).